 To provide structure and strategy to their employee engagement plan, Heathrow decided to use the Best Companies methodology which focuses on eight factors with all eight being measured via comprehensive employee surveys.

-- Leadership: How employees feel about the head of the organisation, senior management and the organisation's values and principles
+- Leadership: How employees feel about the head of the organization, senior management and the organisation's values and principles

 - My manager: How employees feel about and communicate with their direct manager